-Field Assistant:
+Field assistants:

-- The purpose of the Field Assistant is to assist the Field Master in his duties, including judging shots taken if the Field Master has an unfavourable line of sight. - All field judges must act in such a way as to ensure the safety of spectators, assistants and combatants.
+- There are two Field Assistants, their purpose is to assist the Field Master in his duties, including judging shots taken if the Field Master has an unfavourable line of sight. - Field assistants must act in such a way as to ensure the safety of spectators, assistants and combatants.

-Race Director
+Race Director:

-- The Race Director is appointed from among the referees present by written notice from the National HEMA and Duelling Sports Association (ANH) at least seven days before the event. - The Race Director coordinates the activities of the referee staff at the tournament venue and acts as a contact person for the tournament. - The judgement and decisions of the Clerk of the Course regarding any element or situation that may occur at the tournament venue are final and irrevocable.
+- The Race Director is appointed from among the referees present by written notice from the National HEMA and Dueling Sports Association (ANH) at least seven days before the event. - The Race Director coordinates the activities of the referee staff at the tournament venue and acts as a contact person for the tournament. - The judgement and decisions of the Clerk of the Course regarding any element or situation that may occur at the tournament venue are final and irrevocable.